 Our payment processor may require the following for a Trust account:

-- The name, email address, and a copy of both sides (front and back) of the government-issued ID for the individual setting up transfers.
+- The name, email address, and the front and back images of the valid, not expired government-issued ID for the individual setting up transfers.

-- If the Trust is connected to a tax ID, you will need to enter the tax ID and provide a copy of its governmental registration.
+- If the Trust is connected to a tax ID, you'll need to enter the tax ID and provide a copy of its governmental registration.

 - The bank logo, or bank letterhead (must be issued by the bank)